bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+'forEach' executes a provided function once for each array element.
+'map' creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

 3. What is closure?